thisistheplace/openwindenergy/README.md

 ## Generalizing to other use cases

-While the Open Wind toolkit was specifically designed for onshore wind, the same codebase can be used to convert any CKAN data portal into final GIS layers for other use cases - for example solar farms, battery storage or green hydrogen.
+While the Open Wind Energy toolkit was specifically designed for onshore wind, the same codebase can be used to convert any CKAN data portal into final GIS layers for other use cases - for example solar farms, battery storage or green hydrogen.

 To change the source CKAN open data portal the toolkit uses, set the `CKAN_URL` in the `.env` environment file: